GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 #### Unsatisfied Version Constraints

-A dependency tag in pom.xml may have a [version range specification][2].
+A dependency element in pom.xml may have a [version range specification][2].
 Each of the specifications creates a version constraint.
 When there is a version constraint that cannot be satisfied during graph construction, the Maven dependency graph is undefined.